gtiosclub/rails-site/public/assets/calculator/part3-3ddb096e2c8d1ba3049df934d24ed7b8f5bc19865da3c4d1206f989dc7d4ae76.md

 1. Buttons.
 Lots of buttons.
 (Numbers and operators)
 2. One big output display.

-In [Part 2](/P2/part2.md), we finished with a UILabel in the center of the screen somewhere.
+In <a href="#top" onclick="setCalculatorTutorial(2)">Part 2</a>, we finished with a UILabel in the center of the screen somewhere.
 That satisfies "One big output display", so now we just need some buttons.

 ### Buttons.
 Lots of buttons.